NannyML/nannyml/docs/datasets/ma_employment.rst

 .. nbimport::
     :path: ./example_notebooks/Datasets - Census Employment MA.ipynb
-    :cells: 1, 3
+    :cells: 1, 5

 .. nbtable::
     :path: ./example_notebooks/Datasets - Census Employment MA.ipynb
-    :cell: 4
+    :cell: 6

-Data are fetched for each year separately and column `year` is created.
+Data is fetched for each year separately and column `year` is created.

 Descriptions of all the variables can be found in the :ref:`appendix<variable_descriptions>`.